 - Residents are responsible for reporting the presence of guests who are minors (under 18) to residence life staff and registering them in the RA Office.

-Pets: Fish that can be kept in aquariums no larger than 20 gallons and animal companions required for documented assistance purposes are allowed.
+Pets: Fish that can be kept in aquariums no larger than 20 gallons, service animals, and animal companions required for documented assistance purposes are allowed.

 Recycling: Blue recycle bins are located in each living unit.
 Large, green dumpsters are also available throughout campus.
 Recyclable items can be co-mingled and include: plastics, cardboard, paperboard, paper and aluminum.
 All items must be free of food waste.

 Repair requests: Requests for facility repairs should be submitted via a work order.
-Requests can also be made to a residence life staff member.
-By making a repair request, a student is authorizing college staff to enter that student's room or living area to make the requested repair.
+Requests can also be made to a Residence Life staff member.
+By making a repair request, a student is authorizing college staff to enter that student's room or living unit to make the requested repair.

-Residence Hall/Village Fees: Residence Hall and Village enhancement funds program was established as a method to provide funds for the enhancement of common area spaces and to provide programming for community enrichment.
+Residence Hall/Village Fees: Residence Hall and Village fees provide funds for the enhancement of common area spaces and to provide programming for community enrichment.
 If damage occurs in a common area and the individuals responsible are not identified, the cost of the repairs will be charged against the enhancement funds for the respective living unit.
-The Office of Residence Life reserves the right to use these fess for building improvements.
+The Office of Residence Life reserves the right to use these fees for building improvements.
 These fees are not refundable.
-This program does not preclude the possibility of common area damage assessments for living units with high amounts of damage.
+Residents may also be assessed additional fees in living areas with high amounts of damage.

-Room Furnishings: As a rule, room furhishings cannot be taken out of residentce hall or Village apartment rooms.
-If a resident would like to bring his or her own furnishings to replace those in the room, the resident must pay a $500 storage deposit, move the items to storage, and then return the items at check-out.
-If the items are returned in good condition, the resident will receive his or her $500 deposit back.
+Room Furnishings: As a rule, room furnishings cannot be taken out of residence hall rooms or Village apartment.
+If a resident would like to bring his or her own furnishings to replace those in the room, the resident must pay a $100 storage deposit, move the items to storage, and then return the items at check-out.
+If the items are returned in good condition, the resident will receive his or her $100 deposit back.

 Safety Hazards: Maintaining a safe campus is a community responsibility.
-No person shall create a safety or health hazard in any residence hall through either their behavior or articles in their possession.
+No person shall create a safety or health hazard in any College housing through either their behavior or articles in their possession.
 Some furnishings, such as waterbeds and home-made lofts, create fire and other hazards and are prohibited.

-Storage: Personal belongings cannot be stored in hallways, stairwells and common areas of residence halls.
-Limited storage is available in each resudence hall, the Village apartments and the rental houses.
+Storage: Personal belongings cannot be stored in hallways, stairwells, and common areas of residence halls.
+Limited storage is available.
 To use this storage, residents must register with Residence Life and may have to pay a fee.
 The College is not responsible or liable for any items damaged or stolen while being stored in campus facilities.
 Items left after the end of the academic year will be considered abandoned property and disposed of by Residence Life staff.

 Telephones: Residence halls have a community-use telephone located outside of each RA Office.
-The Village apartments and rental houses have ports for phone hook-up.
+Rental houses have ports for phone hook-up.

 Waste/garbage: Garbage bins are available in each living unit.
 Large blue dumpsters are located throughout campus.
 It is the resident's responsibility to dispose of his/her trash in appropriate containers.
 Students are expected to dispose of bodily fluids in the appropriate receptacles, such as a toilet or garbage can.